SaishJ/React-Native-Basics/Readme.md

   1. Using the Platform module: React Native provides a module that detects the platform in which the app is running.
   2. Using platform-specific file extensions: React Native will detect when a file has a .ios. or .android. extension and load the relevant platform file when required from other components.

+- Dimensions

+  > Dimensions, it updates as the window's dimensions update.
+This works nicely with the React paradigm.